Two Days in Amalfi Coast Itinerary

 Another option to travel to the Amalfi Coast on a budget is to stay in a town on either side of the Amalfi Coast.
 Sorrento is a nice town south of Naples on the Sorrentine Peninsula, only a 40 minute drive from Positano.
 In Sorrento you can find cheaper accommodation than in towns along the Amalfi Coast and you will see nice views of the Bay of Naples.
 There are many tour options from Sorrento to the Amalfi Coast which is perfect if you are not renting a car.

-Where to Eat on the Amalfi Coast (On a Budget)
+How to save money on food in the Amalfi Coast

 As you might expect, the restaurants in Positano are very expensive.
 If you want to save money, try to eat in the less popular towns like Atrani or Bomerano.
 The food here is a lot cheaper and still delicious.
 If you are staying outside of the Amalfi Coast in Sorrento you will also find cheaper restaurants.
 Note that in some of the towns like Vietri Su Mare many restaurants don’t offer food during certain hours, typically between 3 and 6.
 If you are really hungry during this time, there is always gelato.
 If you are staying somewhere with a kitchen, consider buying groceries and eating in some of the time to save money.